Newcourt, Exeter

 Newcourt is a suburb of Exeter and Topsham in Devon, England, located between Digby and Topsham.
 It has a railway station and forms part of the electoral ward of Topsham.
+Other local amenities include a school and a community centre.

 History

 During World War II, much of the land at Newcourt was used as a US Navy Supply Depot due to the strong transport links of Exeter.
 This facility was instrumental in the Normandy landings.
 In 2010, Exeter City Council produced a masterplan for Newcourt to include provisions for 3,500 homes to be built by 2026.